Responsible investing

 Through integration

-Through voting at company meetings and through discussions with the company or manager, we aim to improve practices so that companies we invest in are better run and provide more sustainable long-term financial returns for our members.
+Through voting and engagement, we aim to improve practices so that the companies that we invest in are better run, and therefore better positioned to provide more sustainable long-term investment returns.

 We use a wide range of research and data to measure, support and evolve our evidence-based approach.
-Our strategies and approaches are underpinned by an assessment of best practice coupled with a view of what is fit for purpose for our portfolio.
+Our strategies and approaches are underpinned by an assessment of best practice coupled with a view of what is fit for purpose for the Fund.

 We are transparent